xSke/mechs.team/docs/team-history/season18.md

 ## Kelvin Andante and Fax Evasion

-The start of Early-Midseason on Season 18 was punctuated by one Kelvin Andante, who was brought out in Season 17 as a result of the Fax Machine.
+The start of Early-Midseason on Season 18 was punctuated by one Kelvin Andante, who was brought out as an Emergency Foreshadow in the Season 18 Elections to preempt unwanted Feedbacks in the wake of [Jaylens World Tour](/team-history/season17#jaylen-hotdogfingers-world-tour).
 Anticipating that Kelvin would quickly re-enter the shadows, fans were mortified positively when Andante managed to avoid the fax for most of the season, creating one of the most hilarious moments of struggling in Mechanics’ history; so much so they invited other teams over as if it was a holiday whenever it was Andante’s turn to pitch.
 Andante was finally faxed out on Day 84 of the regular season, with Andante’s earlier wins just barely squeezing them into the playoffs.

 ## Twin Feedbacks